M23604/el-notes/Stats and Quotes Notes.md

 - According to research by the Pew Research Centre, 47% of conservatives are likely to see Facebook posts aligned with their own views, as opposed to half that percentage for those who seek the middle ground.
 - Since close to 1.7 billion people of the 7.2 billion people in the world today have active social media accounts, there is a *smorgasbord* of differing opinions online.
 - Naturalistic research indicates that people who had conversations without the presence of a mobile phone felt that these conversations felt higher levels of ‘empathetic concern’, as opposed to those who conversed with the presence of a mobile phone.
+- Some 22% of Italians have stopped using social media in 2021, according to the Digital Consumer Trends Survey 2021 of Deloitte.
+The three main reasons for abandoning social media are getting tired of the content (35%), the excessive presence of fake news (25%) and concerns over one's privacy (21%), the survey said.
+Some 73% of those owning a smartphone in Italy used social media platforms or messaging apps on a daily basis in 2021, the report said.
+Video on demand services rose significantly among the over 65s.

 #### Autonomous Vehicles